Loading...

 Portion Control

-Add a source of lean protein such as chicken, fish, tofu, or beans.
-Protein can help stabilize blood sugar levels and keep you feeling full longer.
+Add a source of lean protein, such as chicken, fish, tofu, or legumes.
+Protein can help stabilize blood sugar levels.

-Engage in light physical activity such as walking for 15-30 minutes after eating.
-This can help lower blood sugar levels.
+Engage in light physical activity, such as a short walk, after eating.
+This can help lower blood sugar levels more quickly.

 Mindful Eating

-Eat your meals slowly and chew thoroughly.
-This practice can help enhance digestion and prevent overeating.
+Eat slowly and chew thoroughly.
+This can improve digestion and help prevent overeating.

 healthspan-mbl